QED-DeveloperPortal/qed-developer-portal-public/_posts/2025/2025-04-16-secure-coding-c8d3a7.md

 Secure coding is not a one-off activity—it must be a **habitual, team-wide practice**.
 To support this:

-- Developers should have access to **secure coding checklists and OWASP resources**.
+- developers should have access to **secure coding checklists and OWASP resources**
-- **Security champions** can guide teams and help interpret threats or trade-offs.
+- **security champions** can guide teams and help interpret threats or trade-offs
-- **Code reviews** should be fast but purposeful, supporting mentoring and critical feedback.
+- **code reviews** should be fast but purposeful, supporting mentoring and critical feedback
-- Teams should be encouraged to **refactor and address tech debt**, on a continual right-size/right-time basis.
+- teams should be encouraged to **refactor and address tech debt**, on a continual right-size/right-time basis
-- Digital applications are living products - Product Managers should ensure that operating systems, frameworks, and dependencies **remain up to date**.
+- digital applications should be treated as living products - product managers should ensure that operating systems, frameworks, and dependencies **remain up to date**.
 Running on **outdated software introduces unnecessary and often critical risk** to service integrity and security.